-Section 91ZZD(2) provides that the notice to vacate must specify a termination date that is on or after the date of the end of the initial term.
+The specified termination date must be on or after the date of the end of the initial fixed term.

 not less than 60 days before the end of the initial fixed term, for a fixed term residential rental agreement for less than 6 months.

 To challenge a notice to vacate given under s 91ZZD of the Act, pursuant to s 91ZZI(5), a renter must apply to VCAT